-g.
+i.
 Disbursement When Funds Arrive Before the Loan Period

-SELF Loan funds cannot be requested earlier than 10 days before the start of the loan period.
-If theinstitution disburses funds directly to the student before the start of the loan period and the student officially withdraws before the start of the loan period, the institution will be responsible for returning the entire SELF disbursement to Firstmark within 30 days.
-The institution must verify the student is enrolled at least half-time and SAP.
+SELF Loan funds cannot be requested earlier than 10 days before the beginning of the loan period.
+The institution must verify the student is enrolled at least half-time and making SAP.
 A jointly payable check must be endorsed by both the student and the institution.
 The institution must subtract from the proceeds the amount owed for the payment period and arrange with the student for the use of any remaining funds.
 The remaining funds will be returned to the student in a timely manner or retained on account with the permission of the student.
 The institution may not keep on account any more money than it charges for the payment period without the written permission of the student.
-If the student does not sign the SELF check within 30 days of the date on the check, the SELF disbursement must be returned to Firstmark.
+If the student does not sign the SELF check within 30 days of the date on the check, the SELF disbursement must be returned to Aspire/iLink.

-SELF funds must be disbursed to the student or their account within 30 days of the date of the check/funds transfer or the funds need to be returned to Firstmark.
-In order to meet that deadline, it is recommended institutions follow up with students who need to endorse checks no later than 20 days from the date of the check.
+SELF funds must be disbursed to the student or their account within 30 days of the date of the check/funds transfer or the funds need to be returned to Aspire/iLink.
+In order to meet that deadline, it is recommended that institutions follow up with students who need to endorse checks no later than 20 days from the date of the check.
+If the student officially withdraws before the beginning of the loan period or does not start attending classes, the institution is responsible for returning the entire SELF disbursement to Aspire/iLink within 30 days.

-h.
+j.
 Disbursement When Funds Arrive During the Loan Period

 When SELF Loan funds arrive during the loan period, the institution must verify the student's enrollment and SAP; endorse the check along with the student, if a check is used, and subtract from the proceeds the amount owed the institution for the payment period; and arrange with the student for the use of any remaining funds.
 The student must be attending at least half-time at the time of disbursement.
-The student has the same options to receive any remaining funds as described in the section of this manual entitled 'Disbursement When Funds Arrive Before the Loan Period.'
+The student has the same options to receive any remaining funds as described in the section of this manual entitled Disbursement When Funds Arrive Before the Loan Period.